- What surveys are being conducted?

 What are the benefits to participating organizations?
 The free survey results will provide you with a better understanding of the influences – including wages – that contribute to dissatisfaction and turnover, which can negatively impact your program results and cause stress for individuals served by an organization.
 And instead of having to guess what is considered “industry standard” when it comes to pay and benefits, you will have access to data-driven results so you can make fully informed decisions.

 How will the information be used?
-Overall survey results for the nonprofit sector will be presented in the aggregate in a final report anticipated for release by the end of the year and will be made available online on the 501 Commons website as a free informational resource for the nonprofit community.
+Overall survey results for the nonprofit sector will be presented in the aggregate in two reports that will be released in the fall of 2023.
+The reports will be made available online on the 501 Commons website as a free informational resource for the nonprofit community.

 How will the confidentiality of participating organizations and employees be maintained?
 Survey responses will be submitted directly to 501 Commons and Nonprofit Compensation Associates, Inc. 501 Commons and Nonprofit Compensation Associates, Inc. will not share individual answers with King County or other external parties.

-Reports for King County and published reports are aggregates only.
-Organizations participating in the Wage and Benefits Survey will not be identified in the survey report, and the aggregate Employee Engagement Survey report will not contain any information that can identify participating individuals or the organizations where they work.
+The survey reports will only contain aggregate results.
+Pay and benefits data for a specific organization will never be disclosed and aggregate numbers will only be reported when the number of data points collected is large enough to ensure confidentiality (see the section for details).
+The aggregate Employee Engagement Survey report will not contain any information that can identify participating individuals or the organizations where they work.
 Employee Engagement Survey reports delivered to individual organizations will be summaries where any information that could identify an individual has been removed, and will only be reported if a minimum of five employees participate.

 Will the results be shared publicly/with all participating organizations?
-The overall results for the nonprofit sector will be presented in the aggregate in a final report anticipated for release by the end of 2021 and will be made available on the 501 Commons website as a free informational resource for the nonprofit community.
+Overall survey results for the nonprofit sector will be presented in the aggregate in two reports that will be released in the fall of 2023.
+The reports will be made available online on the 501 Commons website as a free informational resource for the nonprofit community.